Harmonic mappings between singular metric spaces: Introduction

-Then $u$ is constant. \et
+then $u$ is constant. \et

 The proof of Theorem~\ref{thm:Liouville} relies on the Liouville type theorem for weakly subharmonic functions.
-Originally, Yau~\cite{y76} has shown that there is no-constant smooth non-negative $L^p$-integrable, $p>1$, subharmonic functions on a complete smooth Riemannian manifold.
-Sturm~\cite{s94} extended this result to the setting of Dirichlet forms under the sharper condition~\eqref{eq:divergence condition for Liouville}.
+Originally, Yau~\cite[Theorem 1]{y76} has shown that there is no non-constant smooth non-negative $L^p$-integrable, $p>1$, subharmonic functions on a complete smooth Riemannian manifold.
+Sturm~\cite[Theorem 1]{s94} extended this result to the setting of Dirichlet forms under the sharper condition~\eqref{eq:divergence condition for Liouville}.
 In our setting, Theorem~\ref{thm:Liouville} is a direct application of this Liouville theorem for weakly subharmonic functions.
 More precisely, we shall show that $v=d(u(\cdot),u(x_0))$ is a weakly subharmonic function (in the sense of Sturm~\cite{s94}) on $X$ and so by~\cite[Theorem 1]{s94}, $v$ is constant.
 Consequently, $u=u(x_0)$ is constant.
+In the proof of $v$ being weakly subharmonic, we shall combine the idea of Jost \cite{j97} together with the theory of fine topology and potential theory that developed recently in the setting of metric spaces \cite{bb11,bbl18}.